Basement fires: Building safety margins to reduce the impact of error

 The solution to creating a safety margin is understanding the dragons we face and learning the lessons to be more proficient and go home safely

-Learn more about basement fires in FireRescue1’s upcoming webinar, "Basement Fires: Tactical options for the threat below,” presented by Battalion Chief Jake Barnes and Captain Gil Pedroza on May 12 at 10 a.m.
-PT/1 p.m.
-PT.
-In addition to addressing real-world basement fire incidents, Barnes and Pedroza will detail how to identify a basement fire, the different types of basement fires, the impact of building construction and fire dynamics, plus fire attack options.
-Learn more and register for this webinar here.
+FireRescue1’s webinar, "Basement Fires: Tactical options for the threat below,” presented by Battalion Chief Jake Barnes and Captain Gil Pedroza, details how to identify a basement fire, the different types of basement fires, the impact of building construction and fire dynamics, plus fire attack options.
+View the on-demand webinar here.

 On April 25, 2008, Captain Robin Broxterman and Firefighter Brian Schira lost their lives fighting a basement fire in Colerain Township, Ohio.
 Broxterman and Schira responded to a 911 call for a fire alarm at a suburban address.
 Upon arrival, they made entry to the front of the home and located a fire in the basement.
 They stretched their attack line into the basement and were subsequently trapped and killed by a collapse of the main floor and heavy fire.
 Later-arriving crews located a rear walk-out basement door during a 360 that would have allowed better access to the fire.